magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/CreateCompletionOnWellPath.png)

 The new **Fishbones Subs Definition** (a group of fishbone subs) is created in the Project tree.
 Several subs definitions can be created on the same well trajectory to give more flexibility in placing of the fishbones.
+The default sub definition is based on the Fishbones Drilling System with 3 laterals exiting per sub in a 8 1/2" main bore.

 ![]({{ site.baseurl }}/images/Fishbones_SubDefPropEdit.png)
 - **Appearance**